Nothing says holidays quite like pie, and today I have for you a recipe for the ultimate Vegan Blueberry Pie.

 - You can make a decorative lattice top for your pie, like I did--I am not at all good at this but the pie, as you can see, looks decent despite all the mistakes I made.
 To make a lattice top, roll out the dough to a disc slightly wider than the pie plate and cut it into 12 strips using a pizza cutter.
 Arrange half the strips on top of the pie and then "weave" in the other half crosswise.
 Seal the edges, cut out any overhanging dough or tuck it underneath.
 To make a plain top crust, roll out the dough to a diameter slightly larger than the pie plate's, place the disc of dough gently on top of the filling, and press down the edges of the dough to seal with the edges of the bottom crust using the tines of a fork.
 Cut four vents at the top of the pie to let the steam out as the pie bakes

 - Place the pie on a rimmed baking sheet or pan.
 I like to spritz the top with cooking spray before I put it in the oven to give the crust more color--you can skip this.
-Bake the pie for 25 minutes, then lower the heat and cook for another 30 minutes.
+Bake the pie for 25 minutes, then lower the heat to 350 degrees and cook for another 30 minutes.
 This pie will express a lot of juice as it bakes, and placing it on a rimmed baking sheet or pan in the oven to catch all those juices (and make cleanup easy). .

 - Once the pie is golden brown, remove it to a rack and cool thoroughly--which will take several hours--before cutting and serving.